 Starting in grade 9, students earn credits for the courses they take, and over the four years of high school will accumulate a minimum of 25 credits in order to graduate with an ISK diploma.
 Students continue to be guided by a homeroom teacher, and although academic demands are greater, students are encouraged to continue to participate in activities which develop their potential and build a portfolio to facilitate admission to university.
 The service learning and CAS programs play a significant role in this process.

 ISK is an IB World School (read about the IB Programme), and is also an official College Board testing center.
 High school students take PSAT, SAT I and SAT II exams, which assist in their university preparation.
-For more information about the PSAT, SAT or AP, visit www.collegeboard.com.
+For more information about the PSAT AND SAT visit www.collegeboard.com.